-* Originality or innovative character of the design
+- Originality and innovative character of the design:

 The design submission shall be original and include innovations in building design and construction that improve quality, efficiency, and value.

-The initial submittals will be used by the judges to determine the finalist teams that will present at the 2013 AEI Conference scheduled for April 3 to 5, 2013 in University Park, Pennsylvania.
+The initial submittals will be used by the judges to determine the teams whom will be asked to present at the AEI National Student Conference scheduled for March 27 to 29, 2014 by Drexel University in Philadelphia, Pennsylvania.

-At the completion of presentations, the judges will determine the winning submittal in each category.
+After the presentations to the judges, they will determine the winning submittal in each category.